 Most modules will incorporate computing and participants are encouraged (and for some modules, required) to bring laptop computers with them.
 Participants will have free online access while they are on the University of Washington campus.
 Participants are also highly encouraged to follow the online instructions on the Institute’ website to download public domain software and data before they arrive.

 Instructors: Jim Hughes and David Yanez

-This module covers the laws of probability and the binomial, multinomial, and normal distributions.
+Module description: This module covers the laws of probability and the binomial, multinomial, and normal distributions.
 It covers descriptive statistics and methods of inference, including maximum likelihood, confidence intervals and simple Bayes methods.
 Classical hypothesis testing topics, including type I and II errors, two-sample tests, chi-square tests and contingency table analysis, and exact and permutation tests.
 Resampling methods, such as the bootstrap and jackknife, are covered as well.
 This module serves as a foundation for almost all of the later modules.
-Co-listed with the Summer Institute in Statistics and Modeling in Infectious Diseases.
+Co-taught with the Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID 2015).